rorygibson/statik/README.md

  * Make sure it's called ROOT.war (rename if necessary)
  * Copy the ROOT.war file to the deployment directory ($CATALINA_HOME/webapps)
  * Create a config.properties file in the $HOME directory of the user running Tomcat
- * Copy your website static files to the directory specified in your config.properties
+ * Copy your website static files to the directory specified in your config.properties (see Site Layout)
  * Make sure MongoDB is running (and on the port specified in config.properties)
  * Start Tomcat (./bin/startup.sh)

-## Setup for using it "for real" in standalone mode
+## Production setup (standalone)

 Example instructions

  * Obtain the JAR file
  * Copy the JAR file to the deployment directory
  * Create a config.properties file in a known location
- * Copy your website static files to the directory specified in your config.properties
+ * Copy your website static files to the directory specified in your config.properties (see Site Layout)
  * Make sure MySQL is running with a database created and a user granted access
  * Create an init script (/etc/init.d/statik ?) with the usual features for running a Java process